zqlnt/ainews/README.md

 A Node.js Express API that provides stock analysis using Claude AI, real-time news from Finnhub, and professional-grade options data from Polygon.io.
 Built for iOS integration and deployed on Render.

+**Text a quant.
+Get institutional-grade options analysis in seconds.**

 ## Features

 - 🤖 **AI-powered stock analysis** using Claude Sonnet 4